-This article takes us through deaf musicians and bands of Mary Hare Grammar School, from the first band Lumpy Custard in 1975, right up to The Deafness, and professional classical flautist Ruth Montgomery.
+This article takes us through deaf musicians and bands at Mary Hare Grammar School, from the first band Lumpy Custard in 1975, right up to The Deafness, and professional flautist Ruth Montgomery.

 Click on thumbnail for big photos.